plotly/plotly.github.io/_posts/3d/2016-08-18-how-to-make-a-3d-surface-plot.md

       img: "![Type directly title](../static/images/3D-surface-plot/3D-surface-title-direct.png)"
     - copy: "Use the 'Traces' section under the 'Style' menu to change the properties of the 3D surface such as the colorscale, lighting effects and its position, and hoverinfo."
       img: "![Trace Properties](../static/images/3D-surface-plot/3D-surface-properties.png)"
-    - copy: "To change the colorscale of the traces, click on the current colorscale next to the attribute 'Colorscale' which will display the available colorscale types within the dropdown menu and the corresponding preset colorscales that are available under that type.
-Then choose the desired colorscale.
-To reverse the chosen colorscale, set the 'Orientation' attribute to 'Reversed', as seen below.."
+    - copy: "To change the colorscale of the traces, click on the current colorscale next to the attribute 'Colorscale,' which will display a dropdown menu with the available colorscale types and their corresponding preset colorscales.
+Choose the desired colorscale.
+To reverse the chosen colorscale, set the 'Orientation' attribute to 'Reversed', as seen below."
       img: "![Color main](../static/images/3D-surface-plot/3D-surface-colorscale.png)"
     - copy: "Additionally, to show/hide the color bar, set the desired option next to the attribute 'Color Bar'.
-Use the 'Color Bar' section under the 'Style' menu, to change the size and positioning of the color bar."
+Use the 'Color Bar' section under the 'Style' menu to change the size and positioning of the color bar."
       img: "![Color main](../static/images/3D-surface-plot/3D-surface-colorbar.png)"
     - copy: "To change the axes tile, go to the 'Axes' section under the 'Style' menu and type the title text within the textbox provided under the 'Title' property for each axis."
       img: "![Axes title](../static/images/3D-surface-plot/3D-surface-axes.png)"

  - title: Save and Share
    sub-steps:
-    - copy: "To save the plot click the 'Save' button on the left-hand side.
+    - copy: "To save the plot, click the 'Save' button on the left-hand side.
 A save modal will appear, as seen below, where you can specify the filenames and privacy settings for your plot and data grid."
       img: "![Save main](../static/images/3D-surface-plot/3D-surface-save-main.png)"
     - copy: "For more information on privacy settings and how sharing works, visit Plotly's [sharing tutorial](http://help.plot.ly/save-share-and-export-in-plotly/)."
 ---